PrincessMaggy/Afribite/README.md

 - Implemented menu data and image upload to Firebase storage
 - Re-added the custom tailwind css rules to index.css
 - Added structure to store menu items under user-specific categories.
 This improves the overall user experience and ensures data integrity.
-- Added a mobile first edit page to encorage users to edit the menu items whenever they want to make changes to the menu.
+- Added a mobile first edit page to encourage users to edit the menu items whenever they want to make changes to the menu.
 - Fetched Menu items from fireStore and added them to their category pages.
+  \_ Added loading to save button and menu pages.
+- installed and used toastify to display success and error messages.

 ### Magali Lapu